Ashwain1502/Inventory-Control-Management/README.md

 # Inventory-Control-Management

-This is an Inventory Control Management web application made with HTML, CSS, JavaScript, Node.js, and MySql.
-We can check no of products at any given time and a lot of queries along with it.
+An Inventory Control Management web application developed using HTML, CSS, JavaScript, Node.js, and MySql.
+User can check no. of products at any given time and a lot of queries along with it.

 ## Functions Implemented
 1. Users can view the available products and orders taken in the past.